bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 Some examples I've encountered in my testing.

-* SMP may not work in 4K page size mode with CONFIG_DEBUG_PAGEALLOC_ENABLE_DEFAULT enabled.

 * CONFIG_KASAN will cause a hang on boot.

 * CONFIG_FORTIFY_SOURCE may cause a hang on boot.
 (Fixed with patch 0007)